Market Profile Charts

 Best Software for Market Profile

-Out of our Top 10 Stock Market Analysis Software Review winners, there are only two companies offering market profile charts as standard.
+Out of our Top 10 Stock Market Analysis Software Review winners, only two companies offer market profile charts as standard.

 1. MetaStock

-MetaStock is a clear winner in stock charting, covering all the core chart types and includes Point & Figure, Equivolume, and Market Profile charts.
+MetaStock is a clear winner in stock charting, covering all the core chart types and including Point & Figure, Equivolume, and Market Profile charts.

 2. Optuma